Yahia89/qr-code-component-main/README.md

 How did using Figma designs as references affect your coding process? made it easier to understand the structure and what's expected outcome needs to look like.

-What challenges did you encounter when aligning your code with the design specifications? in the one, drop shadow, it seems like there are/or i need 2 layers of them.
+What challenges did you encounter when aligning your code with the design specifications? in the one, nothing major, it was a smooth and easy.

 How can the feedback and community resources on Frontend Mentor help you improve as a developer? even though they have simple challenges but they are crucial to understand the basics